Rohit-Satyam/jmi-notes/dbms/dbms.md

 Each row, or record, of a table contains information about a single entity.
 For example, in a table representing employees, each row represents a single person.
 Each column, or field, of a table contains a single attribute for all rows in the table.
 For example, in a table representing employees, we might have a column containing first and last names for all employees.

+## Terminology Alert

+1. Super key/ or Key: Attributes(columns/fields) of a relation table that can uniquely identify a record (or a row/tuple).Maximum number of super key a relation table can have are: (2)^n -1, where n are number of attributes.
+This is merely a theoretical concept.
+We don't use it in databases.
+2. Candidate key:

 ### querying databases
 A  _query_  is a request for data from a database table (or combination of tables).
 Querying is an essential skill for a data scientist, since the data you need for your analyses will often live in databases.